John Kevan McDowall: Political life

 McDowall became a member of the Unionist Party, the Glasgow Unionist Association (GUA) and the Cathcart Unionist Association (CUA).
 In June 1932 the CUA made him Chairman of an 'Imperial Committee', which was in favour of Scottish home rule.
 The committee organised meetings to support home rule, it also produced a manifesto that proposed replacing the Westminster Parliament with an Imperial one, where representatives from the Empire would all convene.
 The manifesto also proposed the establishment of separate Parliaments for Scotland, England and Wales.

 This provoked outrage from the Unionist Party and McDowall was accused of disloyalty and unconstitutional practices.
 McDowall, joined by over thirty other pro- Home Rule rebels, resigned from the Unionist Party to found the Scottish Party.
 The Scottish Party was a center-right, liberal conservative party which was pro-Imperial Federalism and pro-Scottish Independence.
 Many high standing members of Scottish society enlisted to the party, including James Graham, 6th Duke of Montrose (who was made the party's chairman), John Bannerman, Sir Henry Keith, Sir Daniel Stevenson and Sir Alexander MacEwan.
 As the party never actually fielded any candidates, it acted as more of a think tank than a political party, its membership never exceeded 1000.

 In 1933 the party received correspondence from John MacCormick, leader of the National Party of Scotland, a much larger nationalist party that had been founded in 1928.
-After a meeting in Hillhead, Glasgow, on the 13th of December, 1933, the two parties decided to merge, becoming the Scottish National Party.
+After a meeting in Hillhead, Glasgow, on 13 December, 1933, the two parties decided to merge, becoming the Scottish National Party.
 McDowall took a far less senior role in this new party, although is listed as a founding member of the party by Girvan Mckay in his 'The Lion and the Saltire: A Brief History of the Scottish National Party'.

 In his later life McDowall devoted more of his time to The Galloway Association of Glasgow, of which he was president from 1957 to 1958.